stormchaserroleplaying/stormchaserRPG/Introduction/RPGs/index.md

 The GM can create a new adventure, crafting a narrative, selecting monsters, and assigning treasure on their own.
 Alternatively, they can instead rely on a published adventure, using it as a basis for the session and modifying it as needed to accommodate their individual players and the group’s style of play.
 Some even run games that combine original and published content, mixed together to form a new narrative.

 Being the GM is a challenge, requiring you to adjudicate the rules, narrate the story, and juggle other responsibilities.
 But it can also be very rewarding and worth all the work required to run a good game.
 If it is your first time running a game, remember that the only thing that matters is that everyone has a good time, and that includes you.
 Everything else will come naturally with practice and patience.

-## Specific Beats General
-This game has rules that govern how the game plays.
-Nevertheless, many species traits, class features, spells, magical items, monster abilities and other game elements break the general rules in some way, creating an exception to how the rest of the game works.
-Remember this: if a specific rule contradicts a general rule, the specific rule wins.

-## Round Down
-Generally, whenever you divide a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater.